ruobinLiu/Laboratory-Protocols/_episodes/02-Micro-CTAB-DNA-Extration-Procedure-For-Fresh-Material.md

 5. Add 500 µl of chloroform/isoamyl-alcohol (24:1).
 Gently mix the 2 phases together.
 6. Centrifuge the samples @ 13 000 rpm for 10 minutes.
 7. Transfer the upper, aqueous phase to a new 1.5 mL micro-centrifuge tube.
-8. Add 1/10 volume (~50 µl or 2-3 small drops) of 65&ordm;C 10% CTAB extraction buffer.
+8. Add 1/10 volume (~50 µl or 2-3 small drops) of 65&ordm;C [10% CTAB Extraction Buffer](https://knowpulse-knowledgebase.github.io/Laboratory-Protocols/reference.html).
 Mix thoroughly by inversion.
 9. Incubate tubes in a 65&deg;C water bath for 5-10 minutes.
 10. Add 500 µl of chloroform/isoamyl-alcohol (24:1).
 Gently mix the 2 phases together.
 11. Centrifuge the samples @ 13 000 rpm for 10 minutes.